chauff/cse1500-web-transcripts/_lectures/js.md

 We also have the option to set the value of a function's `this` independent of how the function was called, using the [`bind` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind).

-Let's walk through this concrete code example to showcase the behaviour of `this` :point_down: :
+Let's walk through this concrete code example to showcase the behavior of `this` :point_down: :

 ```javascript
  //We assume execution in the browser's Web Console, we thus